 Please call if you have any questions, because your privacy and security, our professional ethics, and the ability to provide you with quality financial services are very important to us.

-A link to my privacy and security agreement is sent via text message or email.
+A link to my privacy and security agreement is included in our engagement agreement.
 I am available to discuss any questions or concerns.
-Please read the message and respond by typing “AGREED” before we engage in any other work.